Hip Fractures in Woodbridge

 Strength & Flexibility Instruction

 Strength and flexibility exercises are crucial for improving the function of the hip joint after a fracture.
-These exercises focus on building strength in the muscles that support the hip joint, as well as enhancing flexibility to promote a full range of motion.
+These exercises focus on building strength in the muscles that support the hip joint while also enhancing flexibility to promote a full range of motion.
 Regular strength and flexibility training can help restore the balance and coordination necessary for daily activities.

 Knee Rehabilitation

-While knee rehabilitation may not seem directly related to hip fractures, it plays an important role in overall lower body recovery.
-After a hip fracture, individuals may favor their injured leg, putting additional strain on the knee joint.
-Knee rehabilitation helps reduce stress on the knee and improves overall leg strength and function, which aids in walking and movement.
+While knee rehabilitation may not seem directly related to hip fractures, it plays a vital role in overall lower-body recovery.
+After a hip fracture, individuals may favour their injured leg, putting additional strain on the knee joint.
+Knee rehabilitation helps reduce stress on the knee.
+It enhances overall leg strength and function, which facilitates walking and movement.

 Shockwave Therapy

-Shockwave therapy can be used to treat pain and improve healing after a hip fracture.
-This non-invasive therapy uses sound waves to stimulate blood flow to the affected area, which accelerates the healing process and reduces pain.
+Shockwave therapy can effectively reduce pain and enhance healing following a hip fracture.
+This non-invasive therapy utilizes sound waves to stimulate blood flow to the affected area, thereby accelerating the healing process and reducing pain.
 Shockwave therapy can be particularly effective for individuals with chronic pain following hip fractures.

 Acupuncture

-Acupuncture may be used to manage pain and promote healing during hip fracture recovery.
-By stimulating specific points on the body, acupuncture can improve blood circulation, reduce inflammation, and relieve pain.
+Acupuncture can help manage pain and support healing after a hip fracture.
+By stimulating specific points in the body, acupuncture can improve blood circulation, reduce inflammation, and relieve pain.
 It can be a valuable addition to a comprehensive rehabilitation plan for hip fractures.

 Orthotics & Orthopaedic Footwear